-Consult a counselor to help you work through your lack of ambition.
+Speak to an accredited and experienced therapist to help you work through your lack of ambition.
 Simply click here to connect with one via BetterHelp.com for quality care at its most convenient.

 I get the feelings of emptiness, the feeling of pointlessness, even the hell of having given it your all and failed.

 I get the unhappiness, the self-recrimination, the fear, the frustration, the confusion.

 And I get the sick irony that you know you would be amazing if the world made even just a little sense.

 Because it’s not that you don’t have ambitions, goals, and dreams—those dreams just haven’t fit into the slots and boxes of old systems and preconceived notions.

 You don’t even consider yourself a maverick in any kind of way.
 What kind of narcissistic fool actively thinks of themselves as a maverick?